shivdutt-B/Esther/README.md

 ## Acknowledgements
-Thanks to Apple for the design inspiration.
+Thanks to api layer for providing the apis.